Koh Wei Xin - Project Portfolio for The Food Diary

 Display of Restaurants and Restaurant Details

-In order to enhance user’s experience in the Food Diary, the select
+In order to enhance user’s experience in the Food Diary, the select feature is enhanced and a new sort feature is implemented.

 These two features complete the diary aspect of the application by generating total visits and average ratings from the user’s own reviews and allowing users to sort the restaurants to see their favourite ones.